 |

-Rachel Lawrence, renowned for her work with swing band the Gin Bowlers, on accordian and vocals, is joined by Gus Dolding, on guitar and clarinet, and Bill Frampton, on double bass and harmonica.
+Rachel Lawrence, renowned for her work with swing band the Gin Bowlers, on accordian and vocals, is joined by Gus Dolding, on guitar and clarinet, Bill Frampton, on double bass and harmonica, Damian Keane on drums and James Guilford on trumpet.

 Seating will be cabaret style downstairs, church pews in the balcony.
 Doors and bar open 45 minutes before the show starts.